Leandros/VisualStudioStandalone/README.md

 # Configuration

-Currently the distribution excludes all `HostX64` files, since there is currently no clear advantage of using the compiler compiled as native x64, if you still would like to use it, you can go into the `vs2017.bat` script and uncomment the section creating the x64 distribution.
+Currently the distribution excludes all `HostX86` files, since there is a clear advantage of using the x64 compiler as opposed to the x86, if you still would like to use it, you can go into the `vs2017.bat` script and uncomment the section creating the x86 distribution.

 # TODO